-The oldest standing structure at Lake Tahoe, the Osgood Toll House, is 151 years old.
+The oldest standing structure at Lake Tahoe, the Osgood Toll House, was built in the summer of 1859.

 Today, Nehemiah Osgood’s Toll House rests at the Lake Tahoe Historical Society Museum in South Shore.